Château de Chambord: Tickets

 About Château de Chambord

-Château de Chambord is the incredible UNESCO World Heritage Site in the Loire Valley.
-Its the largest châteaux in the area and one of the most famous castles in France.
-It's surrounded by a fairy tale forest and the whole estate is steeped in French cultural heritage and history.
+Château de Chambord is an extraordinary UNESCO World Heritage Site in the Loire Valley.
+It is the largest château in the Loire Valley and one of the most famous castles in France.
+The château is surrounded by a vast woodland and the whole estate is steeped in French cultural heritage and history.

-Chambord was commissioned by King Francis I of France in the early 16th century as he wanted to use it as a hunting lodge as well as a symbol of his wealth and power.
-Its construction began in 1519, but due to the size of the project, it wasn’t fully completed during his reign but during that of Louis XIV.
+The Renaissance castle was commissioned by King Francis I of France in the early 16th century as he wanted to use it as a hunting lodge, as well as a symbol of his wealth and power.
+Construction began in 1519, but due to the enormous scale of the project, the château wasn’t fully completed until the reign of Louis XIV.

-• Double helix staircase: One of the most famous features of the château is its double helix staircase.
-The design allows two people to go up or down the stairs without crossing paths and its often Leonardo da Vinci that is given credit for the design.
+• Double helix staircase: One of the most famous features of Château de Chambord is the double helix staircase.
+The design allows two people to go up or down the stairs without crossing paths and it is widely believed to have been inspired by ideas from Leonardo da Vinci.

-• Horse Shows and Events: Chambord has a long history of equestrian links and it still has shows during the summer months, which can be great fun to watch.
+• Horse Shows and Events: Château de Chambord has a long history of equestrian-related activities and still hosts shows during the summer months.

 • Boat Ride: Sit back and relax on an electric boat ride along the Cosson River.